EricThomson/anaties/readme.md

 ## Notes
+### Notes on FFT/spectrogram
+- I subtract the mean of the signal/window before computing the power spectrum: otherwise the zero frequency power can spill over into lower frequencies.
+- For the fft/spectrogram, the frequency components go from `samp_freq/num_points` up to `samp_freq/2`, in increments of `samp_freq/num_points`.
+To increase your frequency resolution, either increase your sampling rate, or number of points (`segment_length` for spectrogram).

+### Edge artifacts
+Handling edge artifacts can be tricky: currently I use Gustaffson's method as the default, though at some point might tinker with that -- there are many options.

 ### What about wavelets?
 I may add wavelets at some point, but it isn't plug-and-play enough for this repo.
 If you want to get started with wavelets in Python, I recommend http://ataspinar.com/2018/12/21/a-guide-for-using-the-wavelet-transform-in-machine-learning/

-### Edge artifacts
-Handling edge artifacts can be tricky: currently I use Gustaffson's method as the default, though at some point might tinker with that -- there are many options.

 ## Acknowledgments
 - Songbird wav is open source from: https://freesound.org/people/Sonic-ranger/sounds/243677/